yig/GMU-CS425/README.md

 The next line of the shader declares a 2D texture called `texData`.
 You will allocate textures when we discuss loading images below.

 There are two more declarations left.
 The first is `struct VertexInput`.
 We use this as the type of the vertex shader's parameter.
-The pipeline will tell the GPU which memory to use for the fields based on the `location` indices.
+We will tell the GPU which memory to use for the fields based on the `location` indices.
 The `struct VertexOutput` is used to pass a bundle of information from the vertex to the fragment shader. `position` is a built-in and required parameter.
 It's how the GPU knows which pixels the triangle covers.

 You can read the shader code from a file (resolve the path with your resource manager) or directly in your C++ with a raw string literal: